Faculty & Staff

 - Other circumstances that would have a serious impact on an individual or the program, would attract media attention, and/or would require response resources beyond those available at SFU

 In these cases, participants should call International SOS to initiate the university’s emergency response procedure.
 Callers should provide the following information:

 - Telephone number where they can be reached

 - Name of the activity sponsor

 Upon receiving such a report, International SOS shall activate the response procedure, including contacting the appropriate parties.

 Participants may also:

 - Look locally for assistance (e.g., the host partner).
-In most emergencies, the best help may be obtained locally.
-For this reason, participants should, upon arrival, familiarize themselves with the host organization’s safety guidelines and emergency protocol.
+Participants should, upon arrival, familiarize themselves with the host organization’s safety guidelines and emergency protocol.